 I earned my Bachelor of Science in Biological Sciences from Truman State University.
 At Truman, I focused on horses in my research and teaching.
 I taught students as hands-on teaching assistants for the interactive classes of Equine Reproductive Practicum and Horse Training Class.
 Outside of the classroom, I conducted research on the effects of using food-based positive reinforcement for training horses.

-After this I completed a short period investigating the welfare of cats in confinement.
+After this I spent about 9 months investigating the welfare of cats in confinement.

 In addition to my rat research, I also help out in the O'Haire lab conducting research on PTSD Service Dogs for Military Veterans.
 In this work, we are looking at both dog characteristics and the psychosocial effects.